|

 – If God has given us the grace to stand firm,

-then why does Paul still need to tell us to stand firm?
+then why do we still need to stand firm?
 Ultimately, we must

 complete the grace of God in our lives by girding our loins with truth, that

-is, renew our minds in the word of God.
-Although we renew our minds, we must
+is, renewing our minds in the word of God.
+In renewing our minds, we must

 apply the truth first and foremost to our loins, our pelvic area, our